NovaGold Resources Inc. (NG) CEO Greg Lang on Q1 2020 Results - Earnings Call Transcript

 Greg Lang

 Thank you, Melanie and good morning everyone.
 These are unprecedented times.
-And our most important objective right now is to secure the health and safety of our employees, partners and contractors.
-In that regard, our employees are working from home, avoiding all nonessential travel and if they must visit the office, of course, they’re engaged in social distancing.
-NovaGold and our partner through Donlin Gold LLC have implemented a wide ranging set of policies consistent with the state of Alaska’s health and social service requirements and recommendations.
-These precautions include screening all employees and contractors visiting to the site, evaluating any individual who might be exhibiting symptoms to determine if they need to be isolated, implementing more frequent sanitation practices and conducting safety meetings to address the current situation.
+And our most important objective right now is to secure the health and safety of our employees, partners, and contractors.
+In that regard, our employees are working from home avoiding all nonessential travel, and if they must visit the office, of course, they’re engaged in social distancing.
+NovaGold and our partner through Donlin Gold LLC have implemented a wide-ranging set of policies consistent with the state of Alaska’s health and social service requirements and recommendations.
+These precautions include screening all employees and contractors visiting to the site, evaluating any individual who might be exhibiting symptoms to determine if they need to be isolated, implementing more frequent sanitation practices, and conducting safety meetings to address the current situation.

 The Donlin Gold drill program commenced as planned in February and continued through March.
 However, Donlin Gold will temporarily pause the program and go into care and maintenance until travel restrictions and other COVID-19 measures in the region are eased and it is safe for our employees and contractors to return to the site.

 Moving to Slide 5, Donlin Gold in Alaska is a 50-50 joint venture with Barrick.
 Alaska mining is an important part of the Alaskan economy and becoming even more important as the oil industry and tourism are collapsing.
 There are six producing mines and numerous exploration and development projects that are advancing across the state, as shown on the map.
-The future of smaller communities is a serious concern for many residents of Western Alaska and Donlin Gold offers a brighter future with training and opportunities for young people to live closer to home and continue their substance way of life.
-With other resource industries experienced low or no growth the opportunities in mining present good paying jobs closer to home for Alaskans living in the rural part of the state.
+The future of smaller communities is a serious concern for many residents of Western Alaska, and Donlin Gold offers a brighter future with training and opportunities for young people to live closer to home and continue their substance way of life.
+With other resource industries experiencing low or no growth, the opportunities in mining present good paying jobs closer to home for Alaskans living in the rural part of the state.

 Slide 6 highlights the first quarter operational activities with the receipt of several state permits early in the year and the preparations for the drill program.
 We had 3 rigs on-site in early March.
-We’ve also continued the advancement of the multiyear site investigation needed for the Alaska Dam Safety certifications and we continued our community investment initiatives with our native partners, Calista and TKC.
+We’ve also continued the advancement of the multi-year site investigation needed for the Alaska Dam Safety certifications and we continued our community investment initiatives with our native partners, Calista and TKC.
 Our record of successful permitting continued with the receipt of Donlin Gold final easements for the access road and fiber optic cables, including the receipt of land use and land use permits and authorizations for the proposed transportation facilities on state land.
-Additionally, the division of oil and gas finalized the right away lease for the natural gas pipeline.
+Additionally, the division of oil and gas finalized the right of way lease for the natural gas pipeline.
 All of this happened just in January.

-Permitting takes tremendous leadership and attention to detail and transparency from Donlin Gold with the support and contributions of Calista and TKC and the communities closest to the mines.
+Permitting takes tremendous leadership and attention to detail, and transparency from Donlin Gold with the support and contributions of Calista and TKC and the communities closest to the mines.
 We greatly appreciate the dedicated efforts of the entire team in advancing permits and approvals for the project and their commitment to environmental and governance best practices.
-Donlin Gold’s progress ongoing optimization efforts to establish a plan for 2020 that would allow the owners a greater understanding of the recently prepared geologic model and high grade mineralization controls all of which have the potential to benefit the project and will serve as a basis for an updated study.
+Donlin Gold progressed ongoing optimization efforts to establish a plan for 2020 that would allow the owners a greater understanding of the recently prepared geologic model and high-grade mineralization controls, all of which have the potential to benefit the project and will serve as a basis for an updated study.
 The drill rigs on-site are completing their holes, and then we will pause the program and go into care and maintenance.
 NovaGold’s most important objective is to secure the health and safety of its employees, and they will not return to the site until it is safe to do so.
-While the global health crisis has a short-term impact, it is not yet known how long the program time line will need to be adjusted, and we will keep you posted of any changes.
-Through these times, we are dedicated to keeping our community partnerships strong and engaged in environmental, safety, educational and cultural initiatives.
+While the global health crisis has a short-term impact, it is not yet known how long the program timeline will need to be adjusted, and we will keep you posted of any changes.
+Through these times, we are dedicated to keeping our community partnerships strong and engaged in environmental, safety, educational, and cultural initiatives.

 In the first quarter, Donlin and NovaGold participated in numerous community activities and projects, as highlighted on Slide 8.
 Donlin worked with TKC in the state of Alaska to upgrade and improve health and safety standards of water and sewer services in the middle Kuskokwim area.
 In partnership with TKC, the village of Crooked Creek and the Napaimute Tribe, Donlin funded and provided technical data to extend and maintain the ice road through the winter months.
 This improved the safety and access to remote communities.
 We routinely meet with our partners’ boards and we delivered a project update to TKC and the middle Kuskokwim villages.

 We also supported regional basketball tournaments in the Bethel High School.
 Bethel is approximately 140 miles from Donlin and the closest major town to the project.
 With the support of its owners, Donlin Gold continued its outreach activities with our native corporation partners via meetings and tribal counsel and stakeholder meetings.
 More recently, we have, of course, shifted to phone calls and conference calls, given the ongoing situation.
-While the team recognizes the success of the state permits issued in the first quarter, we remind our shareholders that Donlin Gold project is already federally permitted and numerous state permits are in hand, as listed on the table on Slide 9.
-One of the remaining state permits is the dam safety certifications, and this is a multi-year effort, which we will continue.
+While the team recognizes the success of the state permits issued in the first quarter, we remind our shareholders that Donlin Gold project is already federally permitted, and numerous state permits are in hand as listed on the table on Slide 9.
+One of the remaining state permits is the dam safety certification, and this is a multi-year effort which we will continue.

 And with that, I will turn the call over to our Chief Financial Officer, David Ottewell.
 Dave?